 The Company extends credit to its customers in the normal course of business based upon an evaluation of the customer's credit history, financial condition and other factors.
 Trade accounts receivable are recorded on gross sales to wholesalers, net of allowances for prompt payment and other discounts, wholesaler fees, chargebacks and doubtful accounts.
 Estimates of allowances for doubtful accounts are determined by evaluating individual customer circumstances, historical payment patterns, length of time past due and economic and other factors.
-During the year ended December 31, 2012, the Company recorded bad debt expense of \$56,000 to reserve for past due accounts.
-As of December 31, 2012, this balance remained as a reserve against gross receivables.
-No similar charges were recorded for the years ended December 31, 2011 and 2010 and the Company did not have a reserve balance at December 31, 2011.
+At December 31, 2013 and 2012, the Company's allowance for uncollectible receivables was \$19,000 and \$56,000, respectively.
+During the years ended December 31, 2013, past due accounts totaling \$40,000 that were previously reserved were written off.
+No past due accounts were written off during the years ended December 31, 2012 and 2011.